jamesheald/COIN/README.md

 obj.gridX = linspace(-1.5,1.5,500); % points to evaluate state | context at
 obj.cPredPlot = true; % I want to plot the predicted probabilities
 ```
-Set these properties *before* running the model so that the relevant variables can be stored for plotting (online inference can be performed without storing in memory all variables on all trials, and so to reduce memory requirements, variables are only stored as needed).
+These properties must be set before running the model so that the relevant variables can be stored for plotting (online inference can be performed without storing in memory all variables on all trials, and so to reduce memory requirements, variables are only stored as needed).
 See [Properties](#properties) for information on how to plot other variables.

 After running the model, call the plot_COIN method on object obj:
 ```